 - The most recent Form 1704 entitled "Permanent Student Record" issued by the Ministry of Education.
-This means the following: - Form 1704 completed in accordance with the Ministry's "Permanent Student Record Completion Instructions" that prevail at the time of completion - The student's progress reports for the previous two (2) years or a copy of the transcript of grades issued by the Ministry of Education - Completed Form A verifying the information about the student's parent or legal guardian in respect to student eligibility for funding.6 - Student Learning Plan, which is the learning plan set out in the Career and Personal Planning 8 to 12 Integrated Resource Package (1997) educational program guide - A copy of the student's Individual Education Plan (IEP), if applicable, as defined in the Ministry's Education Standards Order order 41/91. - Further, the Academy will ensure that the file also includes the following as required under section 9(1) of the Independent School Regulation: - The permanent Student Record - File contains all documents listed as inclusions on Form 1704 - Documentation verifying the parent/ legal guardian's eligibility for government funding - A copy of the student's current Student Learning Plan (if any) - Copy of the student's IEP (if applicable) and/or Case Management Plan (where applicable) - Health services information containing relevant information on any medical alerts, allergies, medical conditions that may require emergency care. - Court orders and their rescinding date (if applicable) - Other legal documents (eg, immigration status, change of name)
+This means the following: - Form 1704 completed in accordance with the Ministry's "Permanent Student Record Completion Instructions" that prevail at the time of completion - The student's progress reports for the previous two (2) years or a copy of the transcript of grades issued by the Ministry of Education - Completed Form A verifying the information about the student's parent or legal guardian in respect to student eligibility for funding.7 - Student Learning Plan, which is the learning plan set out in the Career and Personal Planning 8 to 12 Integrated Resource Package (1997) educational program guide - A copy of the student's Individual Education Plan (IEP), if applicable, as defined in the Ministry's Education Standards Order order 41/91. - Further, the Academy will ensure that the file also includes the following as required under section 9(1) of the Independent School Regulation: - The permanent Student Record - File contains all documents listed as inclusions on Form 1704 - Documentation verifying the parent/ legal guardian's eligibility for government funding - A copy of the student's current Student Learning Plan (if any) - Copy of the student's IEP (if applicable) and/or Case Management Plan (where applicable) - Health services information containing relevant information on any medical alerts, allergies, medical conditions that may require emergency care. - Court orders and their rescinding date (if applicable) - Other legal documents (eg, immigration status, change of name) - Support service information such as psychometric assessments, speech and hearing tests, adjudication requirements for completing assessment activities - Notification of the student being home school (where applicable)

-6 Form B is to be used in cases where the parent/ legal guardian is deceased but had established legal residency to qualify for Ministry of Education funding.
+7 Form B is to be used in cases where the parent/ legal guardian is deceased but had established legal residency to qualify for Ministry of Education funding.